brajeshrajkayastha/FuzzyLogicAndANNBasedAgentReasoning/README.md

 # FuzzyLogicAndANNBasedAgentReasoning

-This is a simple AI reasoning implementation which can be the base a game AI.
-It is a simple implementation of Fuzzy Logic and Atrifical Neural Network combination to provide reasoning for a game AI agent.
+This is a simple AI reasoning implementation which can be a base for a game AI.
+It is a simple implementation of Fuzzy Logic and Artifical Neural Network combination to provide reasoning for a game AI agent.
 Fuzzy logic is developed using **Triangle** and **Trapezium Membership functions**.
 Defuzzification is achieved by using **Weighted Average**.
 Simplest ANN is created with neurons and layers. **A* path finding** algorithm has been implemented but not used.

 C++ is used for the implementation.

 # REFERENCES